 - Lots of providers make Zigbee radios, but Z-Wave uses a proprietary radio system from Sigma designs.
 Since Z-Wave suffers from fewer interoperability problems than Zigbee, their proprietary radio system isn’t necessarily a bad thing.

-- Z-Wave uses frequency-shift keyed modulation (FSK), whereas Zigbee modulation is carried out through direct sequence spread spectrum (DSSS).
-Each has its own pluses and minuses, and you can read more here on the difference between DSSS and FSK.
+- Z-Wave uses frequency-shift keyed modulation (FSK), whereas Zigbee modulation is carried out through a direct sequence spread spectrum (DSSS).
+Each has its own pluses and minuses.

 Zigbee: An interoperability cautionary tale?